 Join us as we prepare for Christmas with an Advent Study based on Selah Woody’s “A Traditional Advent Calendar: 28 Days of Devotions and Activities”.
 Each day of the study, we will post the scripture to focus on, ideas for discussion and activities with your family, and an example SOAP from our team based on the day’s scripture.
 If you’d like to see the full daily devotion from Selah Woody’s study, you can get the free download through Focus on the Family HERE.

-It is love, not knowledge, that forms the basis of Christianity.
-Paul wrote letters to the church at Corinth to emphasize this point and lead the Corinthians back into right relationship with God and others.
 Join our study by reading today’s scripture below and journaling about it using SOAP (click on the “What’s SOAP?” link above to learn more).
-Below today’s scripture is an example SOAP from our team.
-Whether it’s your first time reading the Bible or you’ve been doing daily devotions for decades, God will use this One Thing to speak to you.
+Then, read and discuss the verse with your family around the dinner table, in the car, before bed, or another time when you can be in intentional devotion to Jesus.
 We love hearing from you!
-Please use the comment section of our website to share your SOAP, thoughts or questions on the reading, or prayer requests.
+Please use the comment section of our website to share your SOAP, thoughts on the verse, discussion with your family, or your favorite Christmas traditions.
 Join us as we build unity and community through God’s Word!